GianniGM/TandemCodingChallenge/Readme.md

 ## MVVM

 Using jetpack means embracing the new google way of making Android apps, which means using Model View ViewModel.
-* Model: the Repository and everything needed to populate the repository
+* Model: the Repository and everything needed to populate it
 * View: Our View is represented by the Activity and all the Jetpack compose UI logic
 * ViewModel: in this case, it is just a glue code between the Activity and the Model